willbrasic/Website_New/content/authors/admin/_index.md

     date_start: 2022-08-01
     date_end:
     summary: |2-
+      - In ECON 502B: Computations Methods and Dynamic Models in Economics, I held weekly lab sessions to instruct first-year doctoral students on implementing dynamic models using numerical computing in Julia and Python.
+Furthermore, I held weekly office hours to assist students with course materials.
       - In ECON 200: Basic Economic Issues, I was the head teaching assistant leading a small team of 10+ undergraduate, masters, and Ph.D. students in operating this 500+ student course.
 I also wrote Python code to automate participation recording and uploading exam scores into the online grade portal.
       - In BNAN 276: Statistical Inference, I held office hours to help students with homework assignments and studying for exams as well as assisted the instructor with grading.
   - position: Graduate Research Assistant